PoisotLab/ms_mangal_synthesis/manuscript.md

 # Introduction

 Ecological networks are a useful way to think about ecological systems in which species or organism interact [@DelmBess18; @PoisStou16], and recently there has been an explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], especially alongside environmental gradients [@PellAlbo17; @TrojOles16].
-As ecosystems and climates are changing rapidly, ecologists realized that networks are at risk or unravelling, being invaded by exotic species that can destabilize them, or adopt entirely novel configurations [@HuiRich19; @GuidBart19].
+As ecosystems and climates are changing rapidly, ecologists realized that networks are at risk or unravelling, being invaded by exotic species that can destabilize them [@MagrHolz17; @StroLero14], or adopt entirely novel configurations [@HuiRich19; @GuidBart19].
 Simulation studies seem to suggest that knowing the shape of the extant network is not sufficient [@ThomGonz17], and that it needs to be supplemented by additional data on species properties, climate, and climate projection.

-This renewed interest in ecological network has prompted several efforts.
+This renewed interest in ecological networks has prompted several methodological efforts.
 First, an expansion of the analytical tools to study ecological networks and their variation in space (**REFS**).
 Second, improvements in large-scale data-collection, through increased adoption of molecular biology tools (**REFS**) and crowd-sourcing of data collection (**REFS**).
-Finally, a surge in the development of tools that allow to *infer* species interaction [@MoraMati15] based on limited but complementary data on existing species interactions, species traits, network properties, and environmental conditions (**REFS** Stock, Desjardins-Proulx, Bartomeus, Pomeranz, Gravel allometric, Gravel salix).
+Finally, a surge in the development of tools that allow to *infer* species interaction [@MoraMati15] based on limited but complementary data on existing network properties [@StocPois17], species traits [@GravGravPois13;
+@DesjLaig17; @BrouGrav17; @BartGrav16], and environmental conditions
+[@GravBais18].
+These approaches tend to perform well in data-poor environments [@BeauDesj16], and can be combined through ensemble modeling or model averaging to generate possibly more robust predictions [@PomeThom18].

 All of these developments share a nexus on data management: novel quantitative tools demand a higher volume of network data; novel collection techniques